PaulErpen/eval-viewer/README.md

 gsutil cors set cors.json gs://gs-on-a-budget.firebasestorage.app
 ```

+The frontend depends on the `next_pair` cloud function,
+which has to be deployed for the application to work.

+## Deployment

 To deploy the frontend and firebase config use:

 ```sh
 npm run build
 firebase deploy
 ```

+### Cloud Functions

+There are two cloud functions that are critical to the functioning of this application.
+The `next_pair` function determines the next comparison pair that is presented to participants.
+The `update_priority` function is called at regular intervals by a scheduled job.
+It creates a cached data structure to aggregate rating counts and speed up the next pair computation.

+### `next_pair` function

 To deploy the python cloud-function use: